Olympiad Exam for Class 8

 Artificial intelligence (AI) is the simulation of human intelligence processes by machines, especially computer systems.
 These processes include learning (the acquisition of information and rules for using the information), reasoning (using rules to reach approximate or definite conclusions) and self-correction.
 Particular applications of AI include expert systems, speech recognition and machine vision.

 Educational Requirements for Careers in Artificial Intelligence.
-Basic computer technology and math backgrounds form the backbone of most artificial intelligence programs.
+Basic computer technology and math backgrounds constitute the backbone of most artificial intelligence programs.
 Various level of math, including probability, statistics, algebra, calculus, logic and algorithms.

 - Artificial Intelligence ETHICS

 At its simplest, ethics is a system of moral principles.
-They affect how people make decisions and lead their lives.
-Ethics is concerned with what is good for individuals and society and is also described as moral philosophy.
+They influence how people make decisions and lead their lives.
+Ethics is concerned with what is good for individuals and society, and also comes under the discipline of moral philosophy.

 There are some main areas of study in ethics that can be further broken into subcategories: